The little house sat on top of the hill all by itself.

 When it had grown dark Mother called them in and one by one they all had their baths.
 When the five little children were all clean and ready for bed they sat on the floor in the living room and listened to the story their father read to them each night.

 This was the little house’s very favorite time of day.
 When everything was quite except for Father’s voice reading about little children lost out on the prairie or pirates looking for stolen treasure or even stories of ships out at sea rolling side to side in terrible storms.
-Sometimes these stories were so thrilling that even the house could feel a shiver up it spine, if it had had a spine.
+Sometimes these stories were so thrilling that even the house could feel a shiver up its spine, if it had had a spine.

 When the story was over the children were tucked into bed the lights were turned out and everything was asleep until the morning when there was another glorious day.

 But that had all changed.
 One day, Father had come home with a cough, not a very big one, but that night it worsened and he couldn’t go to work the next day.
 The doctor came and went every day, leaving new medicine each time.
-Then one day, everything was quiet and still.
+Then one morning, everything was quiet and still.
 The family went out some where and when they came back there were tear marks on their face’s all of them looked very sad and every one of them, even the baby, was wearing black.

 The children did not go to school the next day, instead they stayed home and helped their mother pack.
 It was quite a hustle and bustle that went on in the next few days.
 One day some men came and helped to move everything into a wagon.
 All the furniture and boxes full of clothes, dishes, books, and toys.